Zhang-Zhaoji/itti-Saliency-method_python3/README.md

 python >= 3.8

 opencv-python or opencv-contrib-python == 4.9.0.80

-I would recommend the second package, if you want to use more salience-computing function.
+(I would recommend the second package, if you want to use more salience-computing function or other functions which are not contained in the official package.)

 numpy == 1.26.4